BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-1/solvency-II-files/Consolidated_GLs_CBs_ET_EN.pdf.md

 undertakings have to assess the scope of its responsibilities and the extent to which such a

 Page 4/18

 -----

+![A concise summary of the image for retrieval:
-![This is the logo for EIOPA, the European Insurance and Occupational Pensions Authority.
-The logo features a blue diamond-shaped emblem with the European Union's circle of stars, positioned to the left of the stylized grey acronym "EIOPA".
-The full name of the authority is written in grey text below.
+The logo for EIOPA, the European Insurance and Occupational Pensions Authority.
+The logo features a blue diamond-shaped icon containing the European Union's circle of stars, next to the stylized text "eIopa" in grey.

-EIOPA
+Extracted text from the image: eIopa
 European Insurance and
 Occupational Pensions Authority](#)